 Clicking the “Open session” button will take you into the Jupyter UI.
 Our default Jupyter installation has kernels for Python 2.7, R, and Julia.
 It also supports creating Terminal sessions.
 We support customizations to the Jupyter installation, so you can use whatever kernels you want.

-Notebook Sessions are like any other executing Run in Domino: they execute inside a secure, isolated environment, we bill by runtime, and any changes to the project are committed when the run completes.
+Notebook Sessions are like any other executing Run in Domino: they execute inside a secure, isolated environment, we bill by runtime, and any changes to the project are committed when the run completes or when you sync with Domino.

 By default, we’ve configured the Notebooks to plot inline, so no extra configuration is required.
 Please reach out if you need to configure a different plot style.